scionproto/scion/doc/protocols/authenticator-option.rst

   also skipped.
 * the SHA1 hash (20 bytes)

-Observe that when used with suitable an :ref:`SPI referring to a DRKey
+Observe that when used with suitable a :ref:`SPI referring to a DRKey
 <spao-spi-drkey>`, the address header may be left empty, resulting in an ideal
 32-byte input size for the AES-CBC MAC.